A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Methodology

-Then, the unadjusted test statistic for the $i$-th hypothesis is defined as $\hat{T}_i^{u}={\hat{\mu}_i }/{ s.e.(\hat{\mu}_i )}$ with $s.e.(\hat{\mu}_i )=(\1^\top \mQ \1)^{-1/2} (\hat{\sigma}^{\mE}_{ii} )^{1/2}$, where $\hat{\sigma}^{\mE}_{ii}$ is the $i$-th diagonal element of $\hat{\Sigma}_{\mE}=T^{-1}\widetilde{\mE} \widetilde{\mE}^{\top}$ and $\tilde{\mE}^\top=\tilde{\mQ}\mY^\top$.
-Similar to $\mQ$, define $\tilde\mQ=\mbf I_T-\tilde\mX(\tilde\mX^\top\tilde\mX)^{-1}\tilde\mX^\top$ with $\tilde\mX=(\1, \mX)$.
-By normal approximation, the unadjusted $p$-values are formulated as $P_i^{u}=2 \Phi(-|\hat{T}_{i}^{u} |)$, for $i=1,\ldots,N$.
-Before moving on to design a multiple testing procedure, it is important to investigate to what extent of dependence, some classical multiple testing procedures can still be applied to the unadjusted $p$-values directly.
-To date, it has theoretically been shown that BH method and its variants \citep{Benjamini:Hochberg:1995, Storey:Taylor:Siegmund:2004} continue to be valid under some special dependence structures such as positive regression dependence on subset \citep{Benjamini:Yekutieli:2001} or weak dependence assumption.
-More theoretical insight on the effect of dependence on multiple testing was provided in \cite{Clarke:Hall:2009}.
-Other than that, some recent developments in multiple testing fields have shown that utilizing the dependence structure can improve the efficiency.
-For instance, \cite{Genovese:Roeder:Wasserman:2006} incorporated the prior information related to each hypothesis into BH procedure through $p$-values weighting, and further showed that the power is improved while the false discovery rate is controlled at the nominal level; \cite{Sun:Cai:2009} developed a multiple testing procedure based on compound decision theoretical framework for exploiting the dependence structure to improve testing efficiency.
-Unfortunately, all these procedures are no longer applicable to our case due to the strong dependence among $\Sigma_{\mE}$.
-Recently, \cite{Fan:Han:Gu:2012} developed a treatment called Principle Factor Approximation (PFA) to cure the problem associated with arbitrary covariance dependence.
-Although their approach is accurate in terms of consistently estimating the FDP based on a sequence of unadjusted $p$-values, the rank of the rejected hypotheses remains unchanged, thus is still inefficient even if they exploit the dependence structure of $\mE$.
+Accordingly, the unadjusted test statistic for the $i$-th hypothesis is defined as $T_i^{\u}={\hat{\mu}_i }/{ s.e.(\hat{\mu}_i )}$ with $s.e.(\hat{\mu}_i )=(\1^\top \mQ(\mX) \1)^{-1/2} (\hat{\sigma}_{\mE, ii} )^{1/2}$, where $\hat{\sigma}_{\mE, ii}$ is the $i$-th diagonal element of $\hat{\Sigma}_{\mE}=T^{-1}\mQ(\tilde{\mX})\mY^\top\mY \mQ(\tilde{\mX})$ with $\tilde\mX=(\1, \mX)$.
+By normal approximation, the unadjusted $p$-values are formulated as $P_i^{\u}=2 \Phi(-|T_{i}^{\u} |)$, for $i=1,\ldots,N$.
+In summary, the unadjusted test statistics follow a multivariate normal distribution with a strongly correlated covariance structure, which can be perfectly cast into the principle factor approximation (PFA) estimation framework developed by \cite{Fan:Han:Gu:2012}.
+Although their method is accurate in terms of consistently estimating the FDP, the rank of the rejected hypotheses remains unchanged, and thus is still inefficient even if they exploit the dependence structure of $\mE$.
 In this article, we seek to design a new testing procedure to improve the efficiency under the multi-factor error structure in \eqref{2.4}.
-Towards this end, we propose an alternative $p$-value based on factor-adjusted test statistics, which significantly changes the signal-to-noise ratio for testing the intercepts in \eqref{2.5} and thus the structure of the $p$-values.
-More importantly, since the latent factor has been removed from the factor-adjusted $p$-values, the weak dependence assumption among the factor-adjusted $p$-values are expected to be satisfied, hence the multiple testing procedure in \cite{Storey:Taylor:Siegmund:2004} can be implemented in the downstream analysis.
-We will elaborate this idea in details as follows.
+Toward this end, we propose an alternative $p$-value based on factor-adjusted test statistics, which significantly changes the signal-to-noise ratio for testing the intercepts in \eqref{2.5} and thus the structure of the $p$-values.
+More importantly, removing the latent common factors from the factor-adjusted $p$-values means that the weak dependence assumption among the factor-adjusted $p$-values should be satisfied, and hence the multiple testing procedure in \cite{Storey:Taylor:Siegmund:2004} can be implemented in the downstream analysis.
+We elaborate this idea in details as follows.

 According to \eqref{2.2}, we can obtain